IBM Research x U-Tune

 Simplifying Hyperparameters to Cut Through Jargon

-The first tested iteration used analogy-based explanations, comparing the settings to everyday concepts like 'riding a bike', in an attempt to make the parameters feel more approachable.
+The first tested iteration explored analogy-based explanations, like riding a bike, to make parameters more approachable.

-However, concept testing with 12 users revealed that while the analogies were entertaining, they were too abstract.
+Concept testing with 12 users, to validate analogy comprehension, revealed that the analogies were too abstract.

-Usability testing also showed that the text-heavy layout was visually overwhelming.
+Usability testing showed that the text-heavy layout was visually overwhelming.

 Key Feature #2